 PARENTING DURING COVID-19 PANDEMIC

 Being a parent has never been harder.
 Nothing is the same.
-Our children may not be in school, our worlds have been turned upside down and we are trying to keep working, dealing with job loss and fearful about the security and safety of our families.
+Our children may not be vaccinated or may not be able to be in school and have their more normal lives.
+Our children may be dealing with the loss of loved ones and the life they knew, and they may be struggling with their mental health and facing depression, anxiety, and significant mental illness like eating disorders, OCD, PTSD, suicidal thoughts and other difficult challenges.
+We have never been more worried, overwhelmed or exhausted.
+Our worlds have been turned upside down and we are trying to keep working, while dealing with job loss and fearful about the security and safety of our families.
 We may be parenting young ones in isolation and struggling to keep it together.
 We parents are doing everything we can and yet we are running on empty, dealing with our own concerns and emotions and trying to keep it together for our kids.
 This is a nearly impossible challenge.
 Now is the time to get support.

 PREGNANT DURING COVID-19 PANDEMIC

 Having a baby is always a significant experience that can be full of many feelings including excitement, anxiety, depression, joy and fear.
 Giving birth during the Covid-19 Pandemic brings another layer of challenges.
-We may be concerned about giving birth under the current circumstances, worried about our safety and having people we need and love with us as we give birth, and living with the unknown of what will happen if we or our loved ones are sick.
+We may be concerned about giving birth under the current circumstances, worried about our safety and having people we need and love with us as we give birth, concerned about whether to vaccinate or not vaccinate, and living with the unknown of what will happen if we or our loved ones are sick.
 If you are having strong feelings, are overwhelmed by your emotions, thoughts are spinning in your brain or other intense experiences, know that you are not alone.
 There has never been a more important time to reach out and get help.

 In difficult times we need each other more than ever.
 We need somewhere to say the hard things.
 Join us at an upcoming support group for parents.